gzigzigzeo/sidekiq-grouping/README.md

 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54">
 </a>

-Allows to group similar sidekiq jobs into groups to process them at once.
+Allows to combine similar sidekiq jobs into groups to process them at once.

 Useful for:
 * Grouping asynchronous API index calls into bulks for bulk updating/indexing.